rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/gzip.rst

    given a non-trivial value.

-   The new class instance is based on *fileobj*, which can be a regular file, a :class:`StringIO` object, or any other object which simulates a file.
+   The new class instance is based on *fileobj*, which can be a regular file, a :class:`~StringIO.StringIO` object, or any other object which simulates a file.
 It defaults to ``None``, in which case *filename* is opened to provide a file object.

-   When *fileobj* is not ``None``, the *filename* argument is only used to be included in the :program:`gzip` file header, which may includes the original filename of the uncompressed file.
+   When *fileobj* is not ``None``, the *filename* argument is only used to be included in the :program:`gzip` file header, which may include the original filename of the uncompressed file.
 It defaults to the filename of *fileobj*, if discernible; otherwise, it defaults to the empty string, and in this case the original filename is not included in the header.